-Veterinary technicians are highly visible members of the veterinary team.
-Here are ten of the best reasons to consider pursuing a career as a vet tech:
+Veterinary technicians are highly visible members of a veterinary team.
+Ten of the best reasons to consider pursuing a career as a vet tech include:

 1. Strong Demand

-The Bureau of Labor Statistics (BLS) projects that the job market for veterinary technicians will expand at a rate of more than 30 percent over the decade from 2012 to 2022.
-This extremely strong rate of growth far exceeds the average for all professions surveyed.
+The U.S. Bureau of Labor Statistics (BLS) projects that the job market for veterinary technicians will expand at a rate of more than 20 percent over the decade from 2016 to 2026.
+This extremely strong rate of growth is nearly triple the average for all professions surveyed.
 Qualified vet techs should have no trouble finding employment as the veterinary industry continues to expand.

-Veterinary technicians can complete their Associate degree in just two years through traditional college programs.
-There are also AVMA accredited distance learning programs that allow students to work full or part time at a veterinary clinic while completing their formal degree.
+Veterinary technicians can complete an associate’s degree in just two years through traditional college programs.
+There also are American Veterinary Medical Association (AVMA)-accredited distance learning programs that allow students to work full- or part-time at a veterinary clinic while completing their formal degree.

 3. Many Specialty Certification Areas

 There are many specialty certification areas for vet techs including clinical practice, clinical pathology, emergency and critical care, equine, zoo, internal medicine, behavior, surgery, anesthesiology, dental care, and nutrition.
 Certification is achieved through documentation of experience (usually 3 to 5 years), case logs, continuing education credit hours, and a formal exam.
-Specialists may enjoy higher earning potential after achieving the certification that officially recognizes their advanced skill level.
+Specialists may enjoy higher earning potential after achieving a certification that officially recognizes their advanced skill level.

-No two days are alike for a vet tech.
-As a tech you will work with many patients over the course of the day.
-You will treat a variety of injuries, assist with emergencies, and use many different diagnostic tools to assist the veterinarian with the overall treatment plan.
+No two days are alike, with many different patients and cases each day.
+You will treat a variety of injuries, assist with emergencies, and use many different diagnostic tools to assist veterinarians with an overall treatment plan.
 You never know what sort of case will come through the door.

 5. Varied Responsibilities

-Vet techs are responsible for an extremely wide variety of tasks in the clinic environment.
-They prepare animals for surgery, clean and organize surgical tools, collect samples, run lab tests, take x-rays, administer anesthesia, perform dental cleanings, clean cages, update client files, fill prescriptions, interact with owners, and assist the veterinarian with any other duties that may be required.
+Vet techs are responsible for a wide variety of tasks in a clinic environment, as you will prepare animals for surgery, clean and organize surgical tools, collect samples, run lab tests, take x-rays, administer anesthesia, perform dental cleanings, clean cages, update client files, fill prescriptions, interact with owners, and assist a veterinarian with any other duties that may be required.
 Large animal vet techs often ride along on farm visits, assisting with animal restraint and treatment in the field.

 6. Professional Options